qingge-yu/blackjack/README.md

 https://qingge-yu.github.io/blackjack/
 <br />
 <br />
-    - If player would like to place a bet on the round, player needs to choose the bet amount before clicking the "hit" button<br />
+    <ul> If player would like to place a bet on the round, player needs to choose the bet amount before clicking the "hit" button<br />
-    - For placing another bet on the following round, player would need to choose the bet amount again<br />
+    <ul> For placing another bet on the following round, player would need to choose the bet amount again<br />
 <br />
 <br />
 <h2>-- Next Steps --/h2>
 <br />
 Future inhancement would include: <br />
-    - improving UI<br />
+    <ul> improving UI<br />
-    - adding multiple decks in the "deck" array<br />
+    <ul> adding multiple decks in the "deck" array<br />
-    - adding a "split" feature while player hand has the same card twice<br />
+    <ul> adding a "split" feature while player hand has the same card twice<br />
-    - adding multi-player mode<br />
+    <ul> adding multi-player mode<br />
 <br />
 <br />
 <h3>-- Have fun playing, good luck! --</h3>